 There.
 I said it.
 This might seem like a tasteless topic, but I can’t think of any highly successful recruiter who isn’t partly motivated by money.
 Whether it’s to send your kids to private school, take the family on a special vacation or save to buy a home, recruiting can be lucrative, and wanting the benefits of a highly paying job is an important motivator.
 Don’t get me wrong – recruiters are in the people business, and we love making high quality matches that endure – it’s very gratifying.
 But, the work is challenging, and the financial reward is one of the ways the best recruiters stay highly engaged.

 A career in recruiting can be challenging, but if you have what it takes, the rewards are worth it.
-If you have the temperament and attributes shared by the best recruiters, contact us to learn about a career at WinterWyman or with one of our clients.
+If you have the temperament and attributes shared by the best recruiters, contact us to learn about a career with us or one of our clients.